All-Ireland Junior Camogie Championship

-The All-Ireland Junior Camogie Championship is a competition for third-tier county teams in the women's field sport of camogie and for second-string teams of first-tier counties.
+The All-Ireland Junior Camogie Championship is a competition for third-tier county teams in the women's field sport of camogie and previously for second-string teams of first-tier counties.
 In accordance with the practice in GAA competitions the term junior applies to the level of competition rather than the age group.

-The 2021 championship was contested by Armagh, Cavan, Roscommon and the second teams of Antrim, Clare, Down, Limerick, Kildare, Waterford and Wexford.
+In 2026 the following teams are participating: